elasticscale/techtalk-resources/talk/talk.md

 ---

+## Who This Talk Is For

+If you are:

+- A developer who has **deployed apps** but never owned infra
+- Someone who’s **seen AWS Console** but feels lost in IAM, VPCs, or EC2
+- Looking to add **DevOps skills** without burning out

+> Then you're in the right place 🎯

+---

 ## Developers Make Strong Cloud Engineers

 - I hope to excite you with this talk to take your first steps in AWS